-Fennel is flavorful and highly aromatic with dozens of different medicinal and culinary uses.
-They’re often used to add a sharp, minty bite to curry dishes or even consumed as a mukhwa, a post-meal digestive and breath freshener.
+Fennel is flavorful and highly aromatic, with various medicinal and culinary uses.
+They’re often used to add a sharp, licorice-type flavor to curry dishes or are consumed as a mukhwa, a post-meal digestive and breath freshener.

-This might be news to American readers, but the cinnamon you know and love isn’t actually cinnamon.
+This might be news to American readers, but the cinnamon you know and love isn’t cinnamon.

 If you add Ceylon cinnamon to a bowl of kheer (Indian rice pudding), you’ll find that it’s a lighter shade of brown and has a milder taste than Cassia cinnamon.
 Either variety will work in Indian cooking, though Ceylon is more prevalent in India and thus more likely to feature in truly authentic Indian cuisine.

-In Indian cuisine, cinnamon isn’t just for sweet foods — it’s also commonly sauteéd in many savory dishes and used as a primary ingredient in garam masala, Chicken Tikka Masala, and tasty drinks like chai.
+In Indian cuisine, cinnamon is predominantly used for sweet foods – like the tasty drink chai.
+It’s also sauteéd in many savory dishes and used as a primary ingredient in garam masala, Chicken Tikka Masala, and Chicken Biryani.

 When you look back at the history of the spice trade, it’s safe to say that today we’re a bit spoiled when it comes to spice.
 Even this lengthy list only represents a small peak into a truly stacked Indian spice cabinet.

-You should also look for ingredients like black cardamom, asafetida (hing), amchur (dried mango powder), ajwain (carom seeds), bay leaves, and ginger powder to add complexity and rich flavors to your next homemade Indian dish.
+You should also look for ingredients like black cardamom, amchur (dried mango powder), ajwain (carom seeds), and ginger powder to add complexity and rich flavors to your next homemade Indian dish.

 Indian seasoning breathes life into our Tikka Masalas, our Coconut Curries, and our Mango Chutneys.
-They remind us of why we cook in the first place — to share the experience of eating delicious food amongst friends and family.
+They remind us why we cook in the first place — to share the experience of eating delicious food with friends and family.